guptakaran11/grasskode-website/content/post/travel/no-mames/europa.md

 ### A Warm Welcome

 The planning for our time in The Netherlands had been left up to C&A. When they had first told us the suggested itinerary, the procrastinator in me had kicked back and put on his lazy hat.
 This was well taken care of! :wine_glass: Our flight was through Moscow (Aeroflot has become our flight of choice these days  :smile:) and we reached Netherlands late in the afternoon.
 Rita and Wietze, Arno's parents, met us and took us to their home where we were supposed to meet C&A later that evening.
-They stayed in Alphen, a small town south of Amsterdam and we drove there in in their car.
+They stayed in Alphen, a small town south of Amsterdam and we drove there in their car.
 Of course, at this time I had no idea about how far a "town south of Amsterdam" would be.
 Turns out, people commute from one city to another for work on a daily basis in this country.
 If you are from India, daily commute in Bangalore would probably take more time. :expressionless:

 We stopped in a mall first where Rita picked up some stuff for our stay.
 I, as usual, was going crazy exploring the alleys :joy: I think I will make this one of the things to do in every country.
 Randomly walk the aisles of a grocery mall :stuck_out_tongue: